gitter-badger/e107-vm/readme.md

 ### Default MySQL/PostgreSQL Database

 * User: root
-* Password: (blank)
+* Password: root
-* DB Name: database
+* DB Name: e107

 *Note: If you are not going to use PostgreSQL then it is a good idea to comment out the postgres references in your `puppet/manifests/phpbase.pp`.

 ### PHPmyAdmin

-Accessible at http://localhost:8888/phpmyadmin using MySQL access credentials above.
+Accessible at `http://localhost:8888/phpmyadmin` using MySQL access credentials above.

 ### Vagrant